whackamadoodle3000/HowToProgramming/README.md

 	- To initialize motor `WPI_TalonSRX Motor = new WPI_TalonSRX(6);`
 	- To initialize automatic deadband `Motor.enableDeadbandElimination(true);`
 - To use (with various control modes)
-	- Set motor absolute power `Motor.set(ControlMode.PercentOutput, value);` with value as a double between -1 and 1
+	- Set motor absolute power `Motor.set(ControlMode.PercentOutput, value);` with value as double between -1 and 1
 	- Set motor to follow another `Motor.set(ControlMode.Follower, value);` with value as the id of the other talon

 ### Use Joysticks